mps-youtube/pafy/docs-sphinx/index.rst

     A Stream object can be used to access the following attributes

+.. attribute:: Stream.url

+    The direct access URL of the stream.
+This can be used to stream the media in mplayer or vlc, or for downloading with wget or curl.
+To download directly, use the :func:`Stream.download` method

 .. attribute:: Stream.bitrate

     The bitrate of the stream - if it is an audio stream, otherwise None,